-The facilities of the El Paso Public Library, the Professional Library of the El Paso Public Schools, and the El Paso County Medical Society Library are available to students who wish to do specialized research.
-Active interlibrary loan relations are maintained with other university and state libraries as well as membership in the Bibliographical Center for Research, Denver.
+Recently departmental libraries have been set up to include three separate collections; namely, science, mining and muscum.
+The facilities of the El Paso Public Library, the Professional Library of the El Paso Public Schools, the El Paso County Medical Society Library and the William Beaumont Army Hospital Medical Library are available to students who wish to do specialized research.
+Active inter-library loan relations are maintained with other university and state libraries as well as membership in the Bibliographical Center for Research, Denver.
 This service is available to all students.